Explore Jobs

 Aug.
 2, 2023

-• States with legal marijuana have collected $15 billion in tax revenue between 2014-2022.
+• States that have legalized marijuana have collectively generated $15 billion in tax revenue from 2014 to 2022.

-For further analysis, we broke down the data in the following ways: Potential Tax Revenue | Tax Revenue | Per Capita | Types of Taxes | Over Time
+For a more comprehensive analysis, we have categorized the data into various aspects: Potential Tax Revenue | Tax Revenue | Per Capita | Types of Taxes | Over Time

-Year Marijuana tax revenue
+Year Marijuana Tax Revenue

 2014 $68.5M